Vortex

 At Pendulum, within SatoshiPay, the newly formed Business Development team identified a compelling use case in emerging markets.
 Freelancers paid in crypto were facing significant challenges and high fees when converting stablecoins into their local currencies.
 To address this, they developed PendulumPay, initially conceived as part of the Pendulum ecosystem.
 This cross-currency fiat gateway offers on-chain foreign exchange services at interbank rates, delivering key benefits such as up to 85% lower costs compared to traditional methods, instant settlements with transparent fees, and a simplified user experience.
 It also includes API integration for businesses.

 PendulumPay utilizes an oracle-guided AMM to enable minimal slippage FX swaps, bypassing the need for costly USD ramps.
-The solution focuses on underserved regions like Latin America and Africa while targeting high-volume corridors such as Japan and Europe.
-It addresses a rapidly growing market, projected to reach $137 billion in cross-border stablecoin payment volume by 2028.
+The solution focused on underserved regions like Latin America and Africa while targeting high-volume corridors such as Japan and Europe.
+It addressed a rapidly growing market, projected to reach $137 billion in cross-border stablecoin payment volume by 2028.

 Focus: Begin by thoroughly understanding the brand’s objectives, target audience, and core values.
 This foundational step ensures that the naming process aligns with the brand’s identity and strategic goals.